api3dao/old-api3-docs/docs/airnode/v0.2/concepts/sponsor.md

 protocol).

 An Ethereum address is 20 bytes-long, which makes 160 bits.
 Each index in the HD wallet non-hardened derivation path goes up to 2^31.
-This means that we must divide these 160 bits into six 31 bit-long chunks and the derivation path for a sponsor wallet of a requester would be:
+This requires the division of these 160 bits into six 31 bit-long chunks, therefore derivation path for a sponsor wallet of a requester would be:

 `m / 0 / sponsor && 0x7FFFFFFF / (sponsor >> 31) && 0x7FFFFFFF / (sponsor >> 62) && 0x7FFFFFFF / (sponsor >> 93) && 0x7FFFFFFF / (sponsor >> 124) && 0x7FFFFFFF / (sponsor >> 155) && 0x7FFFFFFF`